HowHsu/Linux-Kernel-Notes/kernel/vfs/getdents64_and_dentry_and_fuse.md

 me if I'm wrong), because we know that the page cache of the device file is for fs metadata access acceleration, e.g. extent tree.

+Another case is xfs, it seems maintain directory's dir entries with its own managered memory.
+So directory page cache is really a filesystem specific thing.

 #### 2.1 a experiment for page cache
 To confirm which page cache is leveraged, I did a experiment: `ls` a directory twice and observe the buff cache(bdev device file cache) change: